3 Path Solver

 Refer to caption

 Due to the substantial amount of data stored for each path, setting NB to excessively high values can lead to memory issues.
 This necessitates separating the hash array size NH from the buffer size NB.
-This is because a small hash array size can increase the probability of different hash values mapping to the same array index through the modulo operation (21), leading to collisions.
+This is because a small hash array size can increase the probability of collisions.
 To reduce the risk of collisions, NH is set to

 ensuring a minimum array size of 106 elements.
 In the interface of the Sionna RT built-in path solver, NB corresponds to the samples_per_src parameter, and NH corresponds to max_num_paths_per_src.